antriv/NOAA_Fish_Detection/README.md

       timestamp: time in video in which frame begins

-      number_of_boxes: number of bounding boxes in the frame_number
+      number_boxes: number of bounding boxes in the frame_number

-      box_id: an id given for each bounding box per frame (format: BoundingBoxNumber_FrameNumber)
+      index: ith bounding box in frame_number

       x_min: x-coordinate of bottom left corner of the bounding box

       y_min: y-coordinate of bottom left corner of the bounding box